EmanuellQA/telliot-feeds/docs/configuring-sources.md

     The SpotPrice for `pls-usd-spot` query-tag can use one of three sources: `PulsechainPulseXSource`, `CoinGeckoSpotPriceSource` or `PulsechainSubgraphSource`.

     The feed [pls_usd_feed.py](https://github.com/fetchoracle/telliot-feeds/blob/main/src/telliot_feeds/feeds/pls_usd_feed.py) uses its data sources accordingly to the environment variables in the `.env` file.
-The configuration process checks the `COINGECKO_MOCK_URL` and `PULSECHAIN_SUBGRAPH_URL` variables to determine the data source.
+The configuration process checks the existence `COINGECKO_MOCK_URL` or `PULSECHAIN_SUBGRAPH_URL` variables to determine the data source.
+This feed select the source as follows:

+    - If the configuration variable COINGECKO_MOCK_URL is found in the .env file, the feed uses CoinGecko as the price source.
+    - Alternatively, if the configuration variable PULSECHAIN_SUBGRAPH_URL is found in the .env file, the feed uses the LiquidLoans Pulsechain Subgraph URL as the source.
+    - If neither of the above configuration variables is found, the feed defaults to using the `PulseX Liquidity Pools pairs`.
+It passes the LPs data (using the Liquidity Pool pairs config) to a Price Aggregator which uses the weighted average algorithm.

     ```sh
+    # .env configuration example
     COINGECKO_MOCK_URL=https://api.coingecko.com/api/v3
     PULSECHAIN_SUBGRAPH_URL=https://subgraph-dev.liquidloans.io
     ```

-    When a configuration variable for `COINGECKO_MOCK_URL` is found in the `.env`, it uses CoinGecko as the source.
-Alternatively, it checks for `PULSECHAIN_SUBGRAPH_URL` to use a LiquidLoans Pulsechain Subgraph URL.
-If neither configuration is found, the feed uses the default `PulseX Liquidity Pools pairs` in which passes its data to a Price Aggregator with the weighted average algorithm, using the Liquidity Pool pairs configuration.

     The feeds [pls_usd_twap_lp.py](https://github.com/fetchoracle/telliot-feeds/blob/main/src/telliot_feeds/feeds/pls_usd_twap_lp.py) and [pls_usd_vwap.py](https://github.com/fetchoracle/telliot-feeds/blob/main/src/telliot_feeds/feeds/pls_usd_vwap.py) uses only the source `TWAPLPSpotPriceSource` in which also uses the `PulseX Liquidity Pool pairs` configuration.

-    To use a custom configuration for the `Pulsex Liquidity Pool pairs` source, variables for `PLS_CURRENCY_SOURCES`, `PLS_ADDR_SOURCES`, `PLS_LPS_ORDER`, `LP_PULSE_NETWORK_URL` and `TWAP_TIMESPAN` must be provided, please refer the `.env.emxaple` file to see how to proper configure the `.env` file.
+    To use a custom `Liquidity Pool pairs`  source configuration, the variables for `PLS_CURRENCY_SOURCES`, `PLS_ADDR_SOURCES`, `PLS_LPS_ORDER`, `LP_PULSE_NETWORK_URL` and `TWAP_TIMESPAN` must be provided, please refer the `.env.emxaple` file to see how to proper configure the `.env` file.

     - `PLS_CURRENCY_SOURCES`: defines the currencies that are going to be used, as "dai" for example;
     - `PLS_ADDR_SOURCES`: defines the contract addresses of the Liquidity Pools configured;